Digilent/matlab/README.md

 Get started today with the Digilent Toolbox and the latest version of WaveForms!

 ## Requires
-For Digilen toolbox to properly work the following software are required:
+For Digilent toolbox to properly work the following software are required:

 1. DAQ Toolbox
 2. [Digilent Wavforms](https://digilent.com/shop/software/digilent-waveforms/download)